Dniel97/RedSea/readme.md

                             will be prompted to create one
     -s, --skip            Pass this flag to skip track and continue when a track does not meet the requested quality
+    --file                The URLs to download inside a .txt file with a single track/album/artist each line.

 Tidal issues
 ------------